rdahis/clean_RAIS/README.md

 1. Clone or download the repository.
 2. Paste the raw RAIS data files into `/input`.
-3. Run each year's dofile in `/src/sub`.
-Adjust the directory `path` to your own setup.
-4. Run the dofile `/src/sub/build_subsets.do`.
-5. Run the dofile `/src/sub/build_collapses.do`.
+3. Run the dofile `/code/build.do`.

 ## Output